seinecle/gephi-tutorials/docs/generated-html/subdir/what-is-gephi-en_temp_slides.md

 - measures and metrics can be computed, and then rendered visually.

 == committed to quality and performance
+== !

+//ST: committed to quality and performance

 - Gephi won a http://www.oracle.com/technetwork/articles/java/dukeschoicewinners-171159.html[Duke Award in 2010].
 Duke awards "recognize and honor extreme innovation in the world of Java technology".
 - Gephi evolved importantly since 2006 to adopt new, best performing techs for the visualization of very large graphs on the desktop
 - The code base of Gephi is maintained with the best standards to insure a https://gephi.wordpress.com/tag/code/[a stable application, ease of maintainance and modularity / extensibility].

 == modular and extensible
+== !

+//ST: modular and extensible

 - Gephi is "cut" in a large number of modules, each providing a specific function.
 This makes it easier to maintain and evolve the software, by working on independent parts.
 - Since version 0.9 the https://gephi.wordpress.com/2015/12/04/gephi-boosts-its-performance-with-new-graphstore-core/["graph store"] of Gephi has become a completely independent module: it can be reused by another software.
 - Anybody can create new modules for Gephi! https://gephi.org/plugins/#/[They are called "plugins"].
 They integrate with Gephi seamlessly.

 == created, maintained and documented by volunteers, for the community.
+== !

+//ST: created, maintained and documented by volunteers, for the community.

 - Gephi itself is open source and free
 - The https://consortium.gephi.org/[Gephi Consortium] was created to ensure Gephi will remain so